 Furthermore, Mexican facilities can be easier for U.S. companies to work with.
 Many time zones overlap and there is a higher likelihood of shared languages.
 Back-and-forth communication is faster as supply chain leaders have more access to people onsite with real-time visibility into floor operations.
 Should in-person collaboration be needed, supply chain managers can audit or visit facilities with lower invested time and financial cost.

 In addition, Mexico is a distinct enough market from China disruptions in one region are unlikely to affect the other.
 As companies nearshore/reshore their supply chains, Mexico offers several advantages fitting nicely into a broader China Plus One supply chain strategy.
-By utilizing this strategy through MacroFab’s network, you gain these benefits immediately, without fear of misstep or of choosing the wrong Mexican supplier.
+By using this strategy through MacroFab’s network, you gain these benefits immediately, without fear of making a mistake or of choosing the wrong Mexico-based supplier.
 MacroFab significantly reduces traditional risks and time associated with changing manufacturing locations.

 Moreover, many benefits also now extend to U.S. and Canada-based electronics manufacturers, thanks to robotics, automation, and new technological solutions.
 In today’s market, finding the best production offshore is no longer a given.
 With MacroFab’s extensive network, your China-plus-one strategy can get built across North America.

 Today, North American brands can keep their electronics manufacturing costs low in other, non- labor-related ways.
 For instance, companies can leverage automation to increase production efficiency for certain goods.
 They can also tap into manufacturing networks that enable supply chain managers to shop around for capacity without needing to make minimum volume commitments.
 The key is figuring out how to do this without sacrificing quality or increasing operational complexity.